 Mandatory ‘Hill’ Kit

-The following kit must be worn or carried by the competitors in their ‘hill bags’ at all times:
+The following kit must be worn or carried by the participants in their ‘hill bags’ at all times:

-• Headtorch with spare batteries (with sufficient light to be able to navigate in the darkness)
+- Headlamp AND spare battery OR spare torch (with sufficient light to be able to navigate in the darkness)

 The following kit is also recommended:

-• Mobile Phone (Although we recommend that all competitors carry a mobile phone there is no guarantee of phone reception along many sections of the route).
+- Mobile Phone (Although we recommend that all participants carry a mobile phone there is no guarantee of phone reception along many sections of the route).

-• GPS (For competitors who are not completely confident of their map and compass skills in all conditions).
+- GPS (For participants who are not completely confident of their map and compass skills in all conditions).

-It is worth noting that possession of a GPS and/or mobile phone is no substitute for sound mountain judgment on behalf of the competitors.
+It is worth noting that possession of a GPS and/or mobile phone is no substitute for sound mountain judgment on behalf of the participants.

 Mandatory ‘Camp’ Kit

-The following kit must be included in competitors Overnight Bag:
+The following kit must be included in the participants' Overnight Bag (max 60L):